hashnfv/hashnfv-octopus/docs/opnfv-stablebranch.rst

 If the patch you're proposing will not cherry-pick cleanly, you can help by resolving the conflicts yourself and proposing the resulting patch.
 Please keep Conflicts lines in the commit message to help reviewers!
 You can use git-review to propose a change to the stable branch with::

+   $> git log (find out the commit id of the patch that you want to backport from "git log" output)
    $> git checkout stable/arno
    $> git cherry-pick -x $master_commit_d
    $> git review stable/arno